Pfern/BPBR16-Bioinformatics-using-Python-for-Biomedical-Researchers/day2/3-Parsing/Parsing-Theory-II.md

+> ####  **Challenge #4**
+---
+>Read a multiple sequence file in FASTA format and write to a new file only the records the Uniprot ACs of which are present in the list created in Program 1
+>
-Check the file `SwissProt-Human.fasta`
+>Check the file `SwissProt-Human.fasta`

 ```
 >sp|P31946|1433B_HUMAN 14-3-3 protein beta/alpha OS=Homo sapiens
-MTMDKSELVQKAKLAEQAERYDDMAAAMKAVTEQGHELSNEERNLLSVAYKNVVGARR
-SS
-WRVISSIEQKTERNEKKQQMGKEYREKIEAELQDICNDVLELLDKYLIPNATQPESKVFY
-LKMKGDYFRYLSEVASGDNKQTTVSNSQQAYQEAFEISKKEMQPTHPIRLGLALNFSVFY
-YEILNSPEKACSLAKTAFDEAIAELDTLNEESYKDSTLIMQLLRDNLTLWTSENQGDEGD
-AGEGEN
+MTMDKSELVQKAKLAEQAERYDDMAAAMKAVTEQGHELSNEERNLLSVAYKNVVGARRSSWRVISSIEQKTERNEKKQQMGKEYREKIEAELQDICNDVLELLDKYLIPNATQPESKVFYLKMKGDYFRYLSEVASGDNKQTTVSNSQQAYQEAFEISKKEMQPTHPIRLGLALNFSVFYYEILNSPEKACSLAKTAFDEAIAELDTLNEESYKDSTLIMQLLRDNLTLWTSENQGDEGDAGEGEN
 >sp|P62258|1433E_HUMAN 14-3-3 protein epsilon OS=Homo sapiens
-MDDREDLVYQAKLAEQAERYDEMVESMKKVAGMDVELTVEERNLLSVAYKNVIGARRAS
-W
-RIISSIEQKEENKGGEDKLKMIREYRQMVETELKLICCDILDVLDKHLIPAANTGESKVF
-YYKMKGDYHRYLAEFATGNDRKEAAENSLVAYKAASDIAMTELPPTHPIRLGLALNFSVF
-YYEILNSPDRACRLAKAAFDDAIAELDTLSEESYKDSTLIMQLLRDNLTLWTSDMQGDGE
-EQNKEALQDVEDENQ
+MDDREDLVYQAKLAEQAERYDEMVESMKKVAGMDVELTVEERNLLSVAYKNVIGARRASWRIISSIEQKEENKGGEDKLKMIREYRQMVETELKLICCDILDVLDKHLIPAANTGESKVFYYKMKGDYHRYLAEFATGNDRKEAAENSLVAYKAASDIAMTELPPTHPIRLGLALNFSVFYYEILNSPDRACRLAKAAFDDAIAELDTLSEESYKDSTLIMQLLRDNLTLWTSDMQGDGEEQNKEALQDVEDENQ
->sp|Q04917|1433F_HUMAN 14-3-3 protein eta OS=Homo sapiens GN=YWHAH
+>sp|Q04917|1433F_HUMAN 14-3-3 protein eta OS=Homo sapiens GN=YWHAHMGDREQLLQRARLAEQAERYDDMASAMKAVTELNEPLSNEDRNLLSVAYKNVVGARRSSWRVISSIEQKTMADGNEKKLEKVKAYREKIEKELETVCNDVLSLLDKFLIKNCNDFQYESKVFYLKMKGDYYRYLAEVASGEKKNSVVEASEAAYKEAFEISKEQMQPTHPIRLGLALNFSVFYYEIQNAPEQACLLAKQAFDDAIAELDTLNEDSYKDSTLIMQLLRDNLTLWTSDQQDEEAGEGN
-MGDREQLLQRARLAEQAERYDDMASAMKAVTELNEPLSNEDRNLLSVAYKNVVGARRSS
-W
-RVISSIEQKTMADGNEKKLEKVKAYREKIEKELETVCNDVLSLLDKFLIKNCNDFQYESK
-VFYLKMKGDYYRYLAEVASGEKKNSVVEASEAAYKEAFEISKEQMQPTHPIRLGLALNFS
-VFYYEIQNAPEQACLLAKQAFDDAIAELDTLNEDSYKDSTLIMQLLRDNLTLWTSDQQDE
-EAGEGN
 ```

-> ####  **Challenge #4**
----
->Read a multiple sequence file in FASTA format and write to a new file only the records the Uniprot ACs of which are present in the list created in Program 1
 >
 >
 ---